RubyMine enables you to work with YAML files (.yml, .yaml) and supports the following capabilities:

 The editor enables you now to complete aliases for this anchor.

-You can navigate from aliases to the anchor using the Ctrl+B shortcut.
+You can navigate from aliases to the anchor using the Control+B shortcut.

 For the anchor, you can do the same and find all corresponding aliases.